-In Ralph Lambrecht's excellent book, "Way Beyond Monochrome", a process is described for systematically testing a film type and developer combination, to work out your personal exposure index (EI) and development times for N-2 through N+2 development, using an Excel spreadsheet he'd created to analyse the data.
+In Ralph Lambrecht's excellent book, "Way Beyond Monochrome", a process is described for systematically testing a film type and developer combination, to work out your personal exposure index (EI) and development times for a Zone System based process.
 There used to be a web site that held various resources to accompany the book.
-Among these were a PDF copy of the film testing chapter, and a copy of Lambrecht's spreadsheet.
+Among these were an Excel spreadsheet implementing the calculations and graphical presentations from the chapter on film testing, and a PDF document, based on that chapter, showing how to use the spreadsheet.

 That web site is no more, but I downloaded those two files in 2013, and have kept them available here since.
 Here are my unchanged copies of the PDF of the chapter and the spreadsheet.